-You can buy a single ticket in the DSB app to get to and from all activities officially hosted by DIS, including academic and social events listed in the Events Calendar and bill the journey to DIS.
+You can buy a single ticket in the DSB app to get to and from all activities officially hosted by DIS, including academic and social events and bill the journey to DIS.
 When you purchase these tickets, you can choose the payment option “Invoice” in the DSB app, which means DIS will be billed directly by DSB.
 Refer to our how-to guide on how to purchase single tickets here.
 When purchasing the ticket, be sure to use the comments field and write “DIS event” to indicate the category of this invoice.

 Recommendation: You will receive a receipt via email for every purchase, so be sure to save these to keep track of your stipend spending.